Bore Water Test Kits

 06PFAS — "Forever Chemicals"Advanced+

-30 PFAS compounds at trace detection level Advanced+PFOS, PFOA, PFHxS, PFNA + 26 precursors at 0.001–0.005 µg/L. PFAS migrate through soil into groundwater and persist indefinitely — no taste or odour at concentrations above 2025 ADWG guideline values.
+30 PFAS compounds at trace detection level Advanced+PFOS, PFOA, PFHxS, PFNA + 26 precursors at 0.001–0.005 µg/L. Migrate through soil into groundwater and persist indefinitely.

 Not included — upgrade to Complete